 What are some tips for CLIL lesson planning?

-• Connect your class to other classes.
+- Connect your class to other classes.
 I know in your art history class you just saw a film about the Egyptian pyramids.
-Today, we’re going to make and label posters that show what’s inside a pyramid.
+Today, we will make and label posters that show what’s inside a pyramid.

 Lesson: Density